-As per Section 2(96) of the CGST Act, 'removal of goods' means, when goods are:
+As per section 2(96), 'removal of goods' means, when goods are:

-- dispatched by supplier or any person acting in his behalf - collected by recipient or any person acting in his behalf goods does not amount to delivery of goods.
-Thus delivery may be in the form of physical or symbolic or constructive.
+- despatched by supplier or any person acting in his behalf; or - collected by recipient or any person acting in his behalf.

 Export of goods involves movement of goods and thus tax invoice should be raised before or at the time of removal of goods.